SergeOhanesian/https-github.com-epfl-ada-ada-2023-project-cedars10452-website/README.md

 Our voyage through the extensive databases of the CMU Movie Summary Corpus and other rich sources seeks to decipher the patterns ingrained in the careers of these eminent actors.
 From decoding the choices they make to understanding the evolution of their roles, this exploration aims to unravel the hidden threads that weave the fabric of success in the realm of cinema.

 So, embark with us as we unravel the enigmatic paths that successful actors tread, unveiling the profound impact of their choices, their collaborations, and the ever-shifting dynamics of the global cinematic landscape.

+### Unveiling the Influence: the Career Trajectory of Non-Award-Winning Peers due to the Collaboration with Award-Winning Actors

+In the dynamic realm of cinema, the partnership between actors within a film isn't merely a collaboration—it's a convergence of talent, influence, and potential career trajectories.
+Within this tapestry of artistic synergy, the spotlight often shines brightly on those adorned with accolades, but what happens when their paths intersect with those who haven't yet claimed the industry's highest honors?

+This section unravels a compelling facet of the film industry, exploring the profound impact experienced by actors who, despite not holding prestigious awards themselves, find themselves participating in projects alongside revered, award-winning peers.
+The focus isn't solely on the film itself but on the intricate dynamics that unfold when these two worlds collide.

+Imagine the resonance created when the prowess of an award-winning actor intertwines with the potential of their non-awarded co-star.
+It's here that we delve into the very essence of influence—scrutinizing how such collaborations sculpt not just the dynamics within a movie but the career trajectories of all involved.

+Join us as we dissect these cinematic partnerships, unveiling the hidden layers of influence and opportunity that arise when the acclaimed and the aspiring share the screen.
+From dissecting the dynamics of these collaborations to understanding the subsequent career paths taken, this exploration sheds light on the impact of participating in a film alongside an award-winning counterpart.

+Prepare to embark on a journey that transcends the boundaries of awards and accolades, revealing the intricate dance of talent and opportunity that defines the ever-evolving landscape of the film industry.